Philanthropy: leaving an enduring legacy

 More restrictive purposes

 Public utility foundations are independent, separately constituted non-profit entities.
-The purposes of a foundation are more limited than those of a non-profit organisation and set out in Luxembourg law, including philanthropic, social, religious or scientific goals.
+The purposes of a foundation are more limited than those of a non-profit organisation and set out in Luxembourg law, including philanthropic, social, religious or scientific, artistic, educational, sporting or tourist goals.
 It is worth noting that donations to foundations cannot be used to bypass obligatory heirship rules.

 Philanthropy can be an individual’s most important legacy.
 It is worth taking time to think about where you want to direct your energy and resources.
 And how it is structured can determine effectiveness in directing funds to the causes the donors care about most.